areekaaijaz123/areekaaijaz123/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-🎓 &nbsp;I'm currently studying Computer Science at FAST National University of Computing & Emerging Science.\
+🎓 &nbsp;I completed BSCS (Bachelors in Computer Science) from FAST National University of Computing & Emerging Science.\
 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Data Science, and Deep Learning.\
 ✉️ &nbsp;You can shoot me an email at areeka.aijaz@yahoo.com!
 I'll try to respond as soon as I can.